 If you want to see some other Christmas lights in Dubuque, even though the Fenelon Place Elevator shuts down from November for the winter season, you’ll still find Christmas lights around the lower station and decorations up the hill alongside the track!
-On Saturday 23rd November, there’ll be Christmas music and lights and Mr and Mrs Claus take a trip down the Fenelon Place Elevator to greet waiting children at the bottom!
+There’ll be Christmas music and lights and Mr and Mrs Claus take a trip down the Fenelon Place Elevator to greet waiting children at the bottom!
 It’s nice to see this Dubuque icon embracing the Christmas spirit too!

 Hotel Julien Dubuque: Tree Lighting Ceremony & Breakfast With Santa

 The Hotel Julien is not only a lovely hotel, but during the lead up to Christmas, they often hold various Christmas events.
-In 2019, they are holding a tree lighting ceremony in their lobby which includes music, treats and kids can meet Santa Claus.
+In 2022, they are holding a tree lighting ceremony in their lobby which includes music, hot chocolate and kids can meet Santa Claus.

 Related Reading: A Stay at the Hotel Julien – Dubuque, IA

 🗺Location: 10th & Washington Street, Dubuque, IA 52001